sreecharan04/ECN-try-once-in-ns3/socket-base-changes.md

 OUR APPROACH:

-1. We are using the dumbbell topology with 5 sender nodes,2 routers and 5 receiver nodes.
+1. We are using the dumbbell topology with 5 sender nodes,2 routers and 5 receiver nodes in the topology.
 We have enabled the p-cap to capture the packets on Wireshark and check the marked bits.

 2. We must implement the changes in the tcp-socket-base files to support the congestion control for control packets.